 In September 2018, the Company adopted the 2018 Stock Option and Grant Plan (the 2018 Plan), which provided for the Company to sell or issue common stock, or other stock-based awards, to employees, members of the board of directors and consultants of the Company.
 The Company generally granted stock-based awards with service conditions only (service-based awards), although there was one grant with performance conditions.
-There are no unvested options with performance conditions.
+As of December 31, 2020, there were no unvested options with performance conditions.
 Stock options granted under the 2018 Plan generally vest over three to four years.
-There were 1,959,411 options granted under the 2018 Plan prior to the Company's IPO in October 2019.
+A total of 1,959,411 options were granted under the 2018 Plan prior to the Company's IPO in October 2019.
 No further grants may be made under the 2018 Plan subsequent to the IPO.